!

 They were young, ambitious and evil as fuck but how big they ever become they will never be better than this.
 Again no perfection but the soul and the feeling is there, and if Aldrahn sung well on the Old man's child album he is VERY far from sining beautiful here, haha.

-9. Darkthrone - De underjordiske (Ælia De Capitolina)
+9. Darkthrone - De underjordiske (Ælia De Capitolina) (2006, The cult is alive, Peaceville Records, CDVILEF132X)

 No black metal compilation without Darkthrone but not necessarily something old, in my ears they are still good.
 Mostly Nocturno Culto's songs because they always have something melancholic about them. just listen to the guitarlead/solo in this one!